 Moroccan cities are colorful and you will surely enjoy a cultural and historical trip to remember.

-The reason we have included the northern region in our Morocco Itinerary 7 days is because you can easily add a trip to Africa from Spain without flying.
+The reason we have included the northern region in our Morocco Itinerary 7 days is that you can easily add a trip to Africa from Spain without flying.

-Northern Morocco has mountains, 9th century Medina, century old riads and dars, beaches and ports, TONS of history and dreamy Instagram photo spots.
-Because it is located near the Mediterranean coast, these places (expect Fes) stay pleasant all year around.
+Northern Morocco has mountains, 9th century Medina, century-old riads and dars, beaches and ports, TONS of history and dreamy Instagram photo spots.
+Because it is located near the Mediterranean coast, these places (expect Fes) stay pleasant all year round.
 Summers are bearable here.

-This Morocco Itinerary 7 days is here to help you plan your trip!
+This 7 days in Morocco Itinerary is here to help you plan your trip!
 We have included essential travel tips for planning your trip as well as suggested a small group tour if you are a solo traveler.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.